List of 30 Rock characters: Cerie

-In "Jack the Writer", she tells Liz that her goal in life is to "marry rich and then design handbags."
-She seems to be very successful because of her charm and good looks and is the object of insults from insecure women.
-Despite her unawareness, Cerie has proved herself to be intelligent on multiple occasions.
+In "Jack the Writer", she says that, career-wise, she doesn't actually want to work in television; rather, she plans to "marry rich and design handbags."
+She is also in a band that has performed on Letterman.
+Contractually, she can only hold beautiful black babies in Benetton advertisements.

-In "The Baby Show", Cerie becomes engaged to a wealthy man named Aris, after dating him for five weeks.
+In "The Baby Show", Cerie becomes engaged to Aris, who never appears on screen, after five weeks of dating.
 When Liz tells Cerie that she may be rushing into marriage, Cerie replies that she would only be able to be a "young hot mom" for a limited time, and that she didn't want to be "like...
 50" when her children graduate from high school.
 If their first child is a girl, possible names include "Bookcase", "Sandstorm", and "Hat", though Cerie thinks "Hat" is "more of a boy's name".
-In "Up All Night", she stated that she and Aris were fighting because he wants a Greek Orthodox wedding and she disagrees with the Church's stance on Cyprus; soon after, he is kidnapped by Somali pirates.
-Cerie and Aris finally marry three seasons later in "I Do Do", with Liz and the Somali pirates as members of the wedding party.
+In "Up All Night", it is mentioned that Cerie and Aris were fighting because he wants a Greek Orthodox wedding but she disagrees with the Church's stance on Cyprus; soon after, he is kidnapped by Somali pirates while on his father's yacht.
+Aris returns three seasons later, apparently "thanks to the A-team."
+Cerie notes that he is quieter upon his return, has a different energy, and is recovering from Stockholm Syndrome.
+Cerie and Aris finally marry three seasons later in "I Do Do".
+Liz and Jenna serve as Cerie's bridesmaids, along with Andy Roddick's wife, Cerie's Dutch cousins, and Penelope Cruz's hotter sister Monica.
+Aris's groomsmen include several Somali pirates.

 In "Secret Santa", Cerie tells Jack Donaghy and Liz Lemon that her mother was born in 1976.
 This probably means that Cerie's mother was a teen mom when Cerie was born.
 However, in a previous episode, Cerie said that her mother is 38 years old.